jamescrosslin/mintbean-hackathon/api/README.md

 Now you will be able to make a get request to `/api/users` to retrieve your account information.
 Requires [Basic Authentication](#authentication).
 Response will be sent including user id, firstName, lastName, and emailAddress.

-### Courses Route
+### Games Route

 The model for user information is as follows:

+- typeOfGame, required ENUM of games available
-- title, required string
+- status, required ENUM of `created`, `completed`, or `ongoing`
-- description, required text block
+- maxPlayers, required integer of how many players
-- estimatedTime, an optional string
-- materialsNeeded, an optional string
-- userId, required id of associated user in the system
+- gameplay, required JSON state of the game

-To view a full list of courses, make a get request to `/api/courses`.
-The return object will have an array of course objects that follow the course model.
-When requesting any course information, the userId value will be replaced with the public info of the related user.
+To view a full list of games of your games, make a get request to `/api/games`.
+The return object will have an array of game objects that follow the game model.
+When requesting any game information, the Users value will be replaced with the public info of all players in the game.

-To create a new course, make a post request to `/api/courses` and include information according to the course model.
 Requires [Basic Authentication](#authentication).

-To view a specific course, make a get request to `/api/courses/id` where `id` is the course's id key.
-Response will be an object with course model properties.
+To create a new game, make a post request to `/api/games/create` and include information according to the game model.
+User is redirected after creation to the `/api/games/join/id` route, where `id` is the id property of the newly created game.

-To update a course, the course's associated user can send a put request to `/api/courses/id` where id is the course's id key.
 Requires [Basic Authentication](#authentication).

+To view a specific game, make an EventSource request to `/api/games/subscribe/id` where `id` is the game's id key.
+Response will be a Server Sent Event driven stream of data containing the state of the game.

-To delete a course, the course's associated user can send a delete request to `/api/courses/id` where id is the course's id key.
+To join a game, the user can send a get request to `/api/games/join/id` where id is the game's id key.
+Requires [Basic Authentication](#authentication).

+To advance a game by taking your turn, send a get request to `/api/games/war/id/turn` where id is the game's id key.
 Requires [Basic Authentication](#authentication).

 ## License